 (4) Subsections (2) and (3) shall apply to property the subject of any express trust other than the said recited Deeds Poll only to the extent (if any) and subject to the conditions (if any) in accordance with which such trust could have been altered if this Act had not been passed.

-[Section 9 amended by No. 19 of 2010 s.
+[Section 9 amended: No. 19 of 2010 s.
 51.]

 10. Power to mortgage